 faculties to minister and must comply with the other requirements for priestly service in the archdiocese.
 In this context, "faculties" refers to specific authorizations conferred either by church law or lawful church authority to perform various sacramental and ministerial acts.Although parishes are ministries, they also have important secular obligations.
 The particular staff needs of parishes vary, but parishes increasingly rely on paid lay staff to carry out roles, such as managers of business affairs, finance, office administration, catechesis, liturgy and music, and maintenance.
 This reality requires personnel who have the skills and training necessary for their positions and can integrate a pastoral focus and Catholic moral teaching into their work.
 These individuals may be supported by paid or unpaid staff or unpaid volunteers.

 Lay staff, whether paid or volunteer, serve in accordance with archdiocesan policies for the selection, qualification, training, and compensation of personnel that are delineated in this Administrative Handbook.
-The pastor/administrator or other person in charge is the direct or indirect supervisor of all personnel at the location and is the person with ultimate responsibility for all employees in the parish, its school or schools, and any other programs at the parish.
+The pastor/administrator is the direct or indirect supervisor of all parish personnel and is the person with ultimate responsibility for all employees in the parish, its school or schools, and any other programs at the parish.

-Parish Finance Council, and similar groups in any parish school are expected to collaborate with the pastor/administrator or other person in charge to determine staff needs and balance those with budget realities.
-These bodies may also be consulted, as requested by the person in charge, on the selection, hiring, training, retention, compensation, and evaluation of staff.
+Parish Pastoral Council, and similar groups in any parish school are expected to collaborate with the pastor/administrator to determine staff needs and balance those with budget realities.
+These bodies may also be consulted on the selection, hiring, training, retention, compensation, and evaluation of staff.
 This Administrative Handbook outlines the detailed (often complex) state law and archdiocesan policy requirements for the administrative aspects of parish, school, and other program life in the

 archdiocesan personnel management.
 It also provides many important resources for all employment matters.
 Most importantly, the archdiocesan